Nexus-Mods/NexusMods.App/docs/UICodingConventions.md

 This behaves and looks very similar to the previous `OneWayBind` method, however the core difference is that we don't select a property on the control but the control itself.
 The framework will then figure out how to bind the command to the control for us.

 Compiling the application, running this example and clicking the button will not change the text.
 As with XAML bindings, we need to notify the view that a property has changed.
-However, instead of manually implementing `INotifyPropertyChanged`, we can use the provided `ReactiveObject` class:
+However, instead of manually implementing `INotifyPropertyChanged`, we can use the provided `ReactiveObject` class which already implements the interface for us:

 ```csharp
 public class MyViewModel : ReactiveObject